orbit-online/upkg/README.md

 ### version

-This field will be populated by upkg with the version specified in the global install command or the dependency specification.
+This field will be populated by μpkg with the version specified in the global install command or the dependency specification.
 It is used to determine whether an install command should overwrite or skip the package.
+You need not and should not specify it.

 ```
 {